PaveM/Proiect-Practic-Testare-Manuala/README.md

 The following elements are needed to be ready before the test execution phase begins:

-* enter here what needs to be ready for the test execution to begin
+* enter here what needs to be ready for the test execution to begin - Internet connection, Edge/Chrome Browaser installed

 ## 1.6 Test Execution